omegadevelopmentsfr/ScrollBreaker/README.md

-# ScrollBreak
+# ScrollBreaker

-ScrollBreak is an Android application designed to mitigate compulsive mobile usage by substituting social media "doomscrolling" with productive learning intervals.
+ScrollBreaker is an Android application designed to mitigate compulsive mobile usage by substituting social media "doomscrolling" with productive learning intervals.

 The application monitors device usage and intervenes when pre-defined screen time limits are exceeded on distracting platforms, presenting users with educational content from Wikipedia or Dev.to to foster mindful digital habits.